 With less than 100 individuals in the wild, the Amur leopard is the world’s rarest cat.

 These nocturnal cats live 10 – 15 years in the wild and up to 20 in zoos.
 That is because life is tougher outdoors.
-The Amurs have lost 80% of the habitat, which means preys are scarce in Winter.
-So the famished Amuras sometimes raid deer farms.
+The Amurs have lost 80% of the habitat, which means preys are scarce in winter.
+So the famished Amurs sometimes raid deer farms.
 The result?
 Farmers shoot them on sight.